-- Complete the Thesis or Project Submission Form with signatures from the faculty adviser and Departmental Honors Coordinator; this form must be sent to the College of Arts & Science Office of Undergraduate Student Affairs along with the thesis or project itself.
+- Complete the Thesis or Project Submission Form with signatures from the faculty adviser and Departmental Honors Coordinator; this form must be sent to the College of Arts & Science Office of Undergraduate Advising & Student Affairs along with the thesis or project itself.

-- The project must be completed and submitted to the faculty adviser and Departmental Honors Coordinator one week before the deadline for submission to the College of Arts & Science Office of Undergraduate Student Affairs.
-Students wishing to have their name published in the commencement program as Departmental Honors graduates must deliver the signed thesis or project submission forms, along with the actual thesis or project, to the College of Arts & Science Office of Undergraduate Student Affairs by the deadline.
+- The project must be completed and submitted to the faculty adviser and Departmental Honors Coordinator one week before the deadline for submission to the College of Arts & Science Office of Undergraduate Advising & Student Affairs.
+Students wishing to have their name published in the commencement program as Departmental Honors graduates must deliver the signed thesis or project submission forms, along with the actual thesis or project, to the College of Arts & Science Office of Undergraduate Advising & Student Affairs by the deadline.